simpledimplejohn/AnimalShelter/README.md

 ### by [John Blalock](https://github.com/simpledimplejohn)

 ### __Description__
 This is a database with an API back end that's accessible by POSTMAN or through an API client controller.
 It is build with ASP.Net Core and has full CRUD functionality in place.
-It follows RESTful conventions.
+It follows RESTful conventions and includes pagination of results at the controller level.

 ### __Technologies Used__